Pages

 Friday, July 25, 2014

-Once again I was seduced by the beauty and abundance of produce at my local market.
+Once again, I was seduced by the beauty and abundance of produce at my local market.
 I bought too much and found myself with stone fruit that were ready to be eaten.
 I had gorgeous plums that were calling out to me.
 Pie, they were saying.
 Make a pie.
-But I had never seen a plum pie recipe before; of course peach and sometimes apricot, but never plum.
-So I decided to figure this out.
+But I had never seen a plum pie recipe before.
+Of course, peach and sometimes apricot, but never plum.
+So, I decided to figure this out.
 Once I compared several basic peach and apricot pie recipes, I was ready to begin.

 Plum Pie Filling